linpc/host-switch/README.md

         $ sudo host-switch all-off foo

-    Lazy to type password for `sudo`, so use shell feature.
+    Lazy to type password for `sudo`, then you can use the shell feature.
 After the shell prompt, all the commands are the same as the CLI mode, but don't need to type the script name (*i.e.*, `host-switch` should be stripped).

         $ sudo host-switch shell